Incoming Student Frequently Asked Questions

 The policies about and correct formats for postal mail and packages, as well as instructions for sending faxes to students, are located on the Brown University Mail Services site.

 A. You will need both your Brown ID Card and a brass key to get into your residence hall at Brown.
 New students will receive both their Brown I.D.
 Card and their brass room key when they check in upon arrival on campus.
-Keys can be picked up from one of the following locations on September 1, 2012 (8:30 AM to 6:00 PM).
+Keys can be picked up from one of the following locations on First-Year Move-in Day.

-- Morriss Lounge on the 1st floor of Morriss Hall (for students living in Morriss-Champlin, Emery-Woolley, East and West Andrews, and New Pembroke #3 or #4)
+- Morriss Lounge on the 1st floor of Morriss Hall (for students living in Morriss-Champlin, Emery-Woolley, East and West Andrews, and New Pembroke #3)

-- Arnold Lounge in Keeney Quad (for students living in Archibald, Bronson, Everett, Jameson, Mead, Poland, North and South Wayland)
+- Arnold Lounge in Keeney Quad (for students living in Archibald/Bronson, Everett/Poland, Jameson/Mead, North and South Wayland)

 Your Brown ID Card is an all-purpose card, used mainly for identification and to open secure doors on campus.
 Your Brown ID Card will be programmed to open the exterior doors on your assigned residence hall only.
 It will not open doors of other residence halls.
 There are Sabbath doors on some of the residence halls; students who indicate need are issued a brass key for Sabbath door access.